Addiction Treatment for Native Americans in Arizona

 Native American Substance Abuse: Barriers to Treatment

 Substance abuse is a major problem among Native American communities.
-Unfortunately, many Native American Indians face significant barriers to accessing the treatment they need.
+Unfortunately, many Native American Indians face significant barriers to accessing needed treatment.
 It’s important to understand why and to realize that this doesn’t mean treatment isn’t available but it’s important to understand these barriers.
 With help, you can get the assistance you need.

 Financial Barriers